yhassanzadeh13/SkipGraphNode/Docs/SkipNode.md

 This class represents a single node in the skip graph network.
 The implementation supports several functionalities that a SkipNode can carry out.These functionalities include:
 * Inserting the node into the network with the help of the introducer node.
-* Inserting data nodes to the network that have the same address but with different numID and nameID.
 * Searching by Numerical ID (works in a recursive manner).
 * Searching by Name ID (works in a recursive manner).